Gianluca Costantini: Drawings for sports

-Throughout the year 2018, Gianluca Costantini embarked on a collaboration with CNN Sport, immersing himself in the dynamics of the Winter Olympics held in Korea.
+Throughout the year 2018, Costantini embarked on a collaboration with CNN Sport, immersing himself in the dynamics of the Winter Olympics held in Korea.
 His ability to capture the essence of sporting events through visual art made him a valuable asset to the editorial team.

 Subsequently, Costantini turned his attention to the prestigious tennis tournament Roland Garros, located in Paris, France.
 His graphic interpretation of matches and key moments contributed to conveying the excitement and intensity of tennis on an international level.

-The pinnacle of Gianluca Costantini's collaboration with CNN Sport occurred during the 2018 FIFA World Cup held in Russia.
-Through his distinctive style and skill in capturing action in a unique manner, Costantini brought to life the most significant moments of the tournament, offering a unique artistic perspective on global football events.
+Costantini's collaboration with CNN Sport continued during the 2018 FIFA World Cup held in Russia.
+Through his distinctive style in capturing action, Costantini brought to life the most significant moments of the football tournament in an artistic manner.

-His participation in these internationally resonant events solidified Gianluca Costantini's reputation as an artist capable of translating the energy and atmosphere of sporting events into compelling visual works.
+His participation in these international events solidified Costantini's reputation as an artist capable of translating the energy and atmosphere of sporting events into compelling visual works.
 His collaboration with CNN Sport has helped elevate the value of art in the context of sports, demonstrating the power of creativity in exploring and communicating the emotions connected to the world of sports to a global audience.

 Underground comics

-Between 1993 and 2000, Gianluca Costantini was a prolific contributor to the Italian and European underground comic movement, publishing comics and illustrations.
+Between 1993 and 2000, Costantini was a prolific contributor to the Italian and European underground comic movement, publishing comics and illustrations.
 His works appeared in numerous self-produced and independent magazines, including but not limited to Interzona, Katzyvari, Schizzo, Alter Vox Magazine, Tribù Magazine d'urto, Fagorgo, Stripburger (Slovenia), Babel (Greece), Milk and Vodka (Switzerland), laikku (Finland), Kerosene, and Garabattage (Spain).